-Inside the Lab
+Inside the Connecticut Social Interaction Lab

 Is subjective or objective social standing a stronger predictor of well-being?

-- How do elites persuade or manipulate lower status members of society?
+How do elites persuade or manipulate lower status members of society?

-- Why do allies join social movements?
+Why do allies join social movements?

-Most of the data, study materials, and pre-registrations for our ongoing research projects are housed at the Open Science Framework.
+STUDY MATERIALS: Most of the data, study materials, and pre-registrations for our ongoing research projects are housed at the Open Science Framework.